apache/mesos/docs/Mesos-Roadmap.md

 ### 3.1 Applications providing cluster OS functionality (e.g. storage, synchronization, naming...)

-The core of Mesos has been designed using the same philosophy behind traditional [[Microkernel operating systems|http://en.wikipedia.org/wiki/Microkernel]].
-This means that the core of Mesos (the kernel, if you will) provides a minimal set of low-level abstractions for cluster resources (see [[Mesos Architecture]] for an introduction to the resource offer abstraction).
+The core of Mesos has been designed using the same philosophy behind traditional [Microkernel operating systems](http://en.wikipedia.org/wiki/Microkernel).
+This means that the core of Mesos (the kernel, if you will) provides a minimal set of low-level abstractions for cluster resources (see [Mesos Architecture](Mesos-Architecture.md) for an introduction to the resource offer abstraction).
 This, in turn means that higher level abstractions (analogous to the filesystem, memory sharing, etc. in traditional operating systems, as well as some abstractions that have no analog in traditional single node operating systems such as DNS).

 those which are primarily intended to be used by other applications (as opposed to being used by human users).
 They can be seen as operating system modules that implement functionality in the form of services.